Sterling Library 7th floor is new home for Film Archive

 In addition to expanding space and capabilities, the location in Sterling places the archive’s collections and expert staff just across the street from the new home of Yale’s Film and Media Studies Program at 320 York, creating a central hub for film study and research in the heart of campus.
 In Sterling, faculty, students, and staff will be able to view collection items in one of ten individual viewing booths, or in the new screening room, which will feature large-screen technology and a sound system supporting various video formats (including 3-D), as well as 16mm film and Digital Cinema Package.
 The new space was designed by New Haven architects Apicella + Bunton.

-Once the renovations are complete, Yale will have three venues capable of screening 35mm films.
+Once the renovations at 320 York are complete, Yale will have three venues capable of screening 35mm film from the archive’s collections.
 “Viewing our collection of classic, experimental, documentary, and international cinema in a collective setting and in its original format, enables our students to pursue curatorial and archival projects that would not be possible in most other universities’ film programs,” said Brian Meacham, manager of the archive’s special collections, who worked at the Academy Film Archive in Los Angeles before coming to Yale.

 The impact of film at Yale extends far beyond the campus.
 Alumni include pioneering animators Mary Ellen Bute ’26 and Frank Mouris ’69, many of the cast and crew of Black Panther, legendary documentarian D.A.
 Pennebaker ’47 and Oscar-winning actresses Jodie Foster ’85 and Meryl Streep ’75.
 In a recent series of talks curated by Meacham, Yale alumni were invited to pick their favorite film from the archive’s 35mm print collection.
 The Third Man (1949) was the choice of Oscar-nominated actor Paul Giamatti ‘89 B.A., ‘94 M.F.A., while director Ira Sachs ‘87 chose Frank Ripploh’s groundbreaking queer classic from 1981, Taxi Zum Klo.